13125450828/SLAM-Robot_ROS/README.md

 ## How to run
 ### Collect map
 Run the following to change the gmapping parameters to different values.
 These adjustments changes how far the robot rotates and moves before a new scan is considered for inclusion in the map.
 It also adjusts the number of beams to skip when processing each laser scan message, and the extent of the map dimensions.
+The following change in parameters yielded good map results.
 ```
 roscd turtlebot_navigation/launch
 cp gmapping_demo.launch ~/copyDestinationName